11 Things Your Doctor Can Tell Just By Looking at You

 Bad breath could mean you have diabetes

 Or that you had onion-filled tacos for lunch.
 Or that you’re a big fan of garlic.
 Or you haven’t brushed your teeth yet today.
 While there are plenty of reasons for a stench to linger in your mouth, board-certified cardiologist and nutrition and weight loss specialist Luiza Petre, MD, says chronic bad breath could be a sign of a health condition.
 “Foul breath can be found in diabetes, liver disease, reflux, bacterial gut imbalances and poor dental hygiene.
 A complication of diabetes, ketoacidosis can give a fruity breath odor, resulting from overproduction of ketones,” she shares.
 Bottom line?
 If something tastes off in your mouth, seek some professional attention.

 Hollow temples can indicate illness

 You know how you look when you have your annual cold—puffy eyes, stuffy nose, sleepy face—but when you’re potentially facing a more serious condition, Dr. Guanche says you’ll have a different appearance.
 The first physical symbol that makes her raise an eyebrow is in your eyes, via a condition called “bitemporal wasting” where your temple area looks hollow or indented.
 Other signs that confirm her suspicion include weight loss and a sallow, pale, deflated texture of their skin.
-“This is because their illness is sapping their energy and often making them anemic.
-Also, due to treatments or an illness itself, they often have lost their appetite which gives them a gaunt and sickly appearance.
-Often times, they have a gray pallor which comes from a lack of oxygenated blood due to the disease,” she adds.
+Also, due to treatments or an illness itself, they often have lost their appetite.
+Oftentimes, they have a gray pallor which comes from a lack of oxygenated blood due to the disease, she adds.

 Yellow eyes could indicate liver disease